top of page

 Fragments of stories

-from the Children's Institute of the
+from the Institute for Children

-Province of Turin
+of the Province of Turin

 curated by Alessandro Bulgini